One for the ages: Lindsey Jacobellis, Nick Baumgartner take gold in snowboard cross

 Jacobellis and Baumgartner’s medal is a victory for perseverance — her first gold medal this week came 16 years after an infamous flub at the 2006 Games in which an early celebration cost her first place.
 Since then, her Olympic career has been littered with near-misses: In 2010, she veered off course in the semifinals; in 2014, she fell and missed the final again; and in 2018, she finished just off the podium in fourth.

-Baumgartner is competing in his fourth Olympics and has been with the U.S. team since 2005, with his best result before Saturday coming in PyeongChang in 2018 — fourth place.
+Baumgartner is competing in his fourth Olympics and has been with the U.S. team since 2005, with his best result before Saturday coming in PeyongChang in 2018 — fourth place.
 He cried so hard after missing the final of the men’s event this week that he missed watching an entire heat.

 On Saturday he got another shot.
 There was no crying, just yelling for his teammate when they finished first — “Woo!
 C’mon Lindsey!” he bellowed after his final race — combined with hugs and smiles all around from a pair of snowboarders whose ascent to glory at the Olympics took a little bit longer than most.